clemenssielaff/notf/pynotf/pynotf/scene/scene.md

     Claim: ... # see Claim

+Each child's depth override and opacity factor (data points 3 and 4) are optional as they are provided by the child Widget's built-in properties.
+However, the Layout might choose to override the child's Widget depth-value or to multiply the Widget's opacity.
+If you don't touch these values in the Layout, they remain unchanged.

-Note that the AABR and the Claim (data points 4 and 5) are both optional as we could infer them from the per-child data points, by simply combining all of the child sizes and Claims.
+That the AABR and the Claim (data points 5 and 6) are also both optional as we could infer them from the per-child data points, by simply combining all of the child sizes and Claims.
 However, we expect that the Layout.Callback will have more insight into (and/or intermediate data for) calculating these two fields for their specific use-case.
 Or maybe you just want the child AABR to be a bit larger, smaller etc?
 In any case, if the user leaves these fields empty, we can calculate them ourselves as well.

 I thought about splitting the Layout.Callback into multiple functions, but we cannot know which part of the Composition will change from the input alone.
 Therefore we would have to call each function on every new input.
 Furthermore, I expect the data points to correlate a lot, meaning that multiple smaller functions will have to do a lot of duplicate work.
 Therefore it is both cleaner and faster to have a single Layout.Callback to calculate the complete Composition in one go.